 You must provide detailed information on all tertiary programs (both undergraduate and postgraduate) which you have attempted or completed.

-If you are currently studying at The University of Melbourne, or have studied here in the past, the Admissions staff will have access your University of Melbourne academic records, so we do not need you to provide us with copies of your University of Melbourne transcripts.
+If you are currently studying at the University of Melbourne, or have studied here in the past, the Admissions staff will have access to your University of Melbourne academic records, so you do not need to provide copies of your University of Melbourne transcripts.

-If you are studying outside The University of Melbourne in the current semester, you are required to provide us with an official record/transcript of your current course results to date, either as an uploaded electronic file during your online application or via post.
-You will then need to provide us with an official final transcript, and proof of degree completion, as soon as these are available.
+If you are studying outside the University of Melbourne in the current semester, you are required to provide an official record/transcript of your current course results to date.
+You will then need to provide an official final transcript, and proof of degree completion, as soon as these are available.

 If you would like relevant professional experience to be taken into account during assessment of your application, you will also need to provide a CV detailing the relevant work experience, along with the contact details of at least two professional referees.
 Professional reference letters may also be included.

 If any of your documentation is in a language other than English, an official certified English translation must also be provided.

 Please note: In addition to course entry requirements, all applicants must also establish they meet the English Language requirements of the University of Melbourne.